Yoruba people: History

-Archaeologically, the settlement of Ile-Ife showed features of urbanism in the 12th–14th century era.
-In the period around 1300 CE the artists at Ile-Ife developed a refined and naturalistic sculptural tradition in terracotta, stone and copper alloy – copper, brass, and bronze many of which appear to have been created under the patronage of King Obalufon II, the man who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.
-The dynasty of kings at Ile-Ife, which is regarded by the Yoruba as the place of origin of human civilization, remains intact to this day.
-The urban phase of Ile-Ife before the rise of Oyo, c.
-1100–1600, a significant peak of political centralization in the 12th century, is commonly described as a "golden age" of Ile-Ife.
-The oba or ruler of Ile-Ife is referred to as the Ooni of Ife.
+Archaeologically, the settlement of Ile-Ife showed features of urbanism in the 12th–14th-century era.
+This period coincided with the peak of the Ife Empire, when Ile-Ife grew into one of West Africa's largest cities.
+Around 1300 CE, glass bead production reached industrial scale and floors were paved with potsherds and stones.
+Artists at Ile-Ife developed a refined and naturalistic sculptural tradition in terracotta, stone, brass and bronze.
+Many of those traditions appear to have been created under the patronage of King Obalufon II, who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.
+The Yoruba regard Ile-Ife as the place of origin of human civilization.
+Its urban phase represented a peak of political centralization in the 14th century, and is commonly called a "golden age" of Ife.
+Ife is still considered the Yoruba spiritual homeland.
+Its dynasty remains intact today.
+The oba or ruler of Ile-Ife is called the Ooni of Ife.